pmcxs/CoreTiles/README.md

 The most interesting part of this repo is that it includes a cross-platform drawing logic (particularly as `System.Drawing`doesn't include any drawing methods).
 I've implemented:
 - squares
-- lines
+- lines (with variable thickness and antialiasing)
--- with thickness
--- with antialiasing

 Please see my blog post at http://build-failed.blogspot.com for some technical details.